aritrabiswas2004/novascript-source/README.md

 ### Classes

+> [!NOTE]
-> [!NOTE] This portion may be soon moved to a `CLASSES.md` file.
+> This portion may be soon moved to a `CLASSES.md` file.

-NovaScript now supports limited OOP features, specifically those of classes and its properties.
+NovaScript now supports limited OOP features, specifically those of classes and its methods & properties.
 Classes are declared by the `class` keyword and contain scoped variables (known as properties) and scoped function (known as methods).